Space to slow down

 Yin Yoga training

-Our 2-day, 5-day and 8-day Yin yoga training courses creates space for exploration and study.
+Our two-day, five-day and eight-day Yin yoga training courses creates space for exploration and study.
 The reasons and the results of practicing this form will be explained.
 There will be detailed examination of the postures, examples of sequencing and plenty of time to evaluate our own experience.
 Participants will learn about contraindications and modifications.
 This is an opportunity for practitioners to become familiar with the Yin yoga practice.
 Three sessions (three hours each) will be led by external teachers - on anatomy, on meridians and on meditation.
-For further information on yin yoga training courses in London and throughout the UK, please see our training section.
+For further information on Yin yoga training courses in London and throughout the UK, please see our training section.

 Yin yoga workshops - a monthly practice